 The above quote generally draws a good chuckle from anyone involved in the craft of software development.
 Even those who know the beauty of great agile collaboration can understand that we don't want to be so strict in our approach as to slip into a "ready-fire-aim" paradigm.
-We want some degree of rigor around how we think through a solution prior to putting hands to keyboard.
+We want some rigor around how we think through a solution before putting our hands on the keyboard.

-What if the remoteness forced upon us by a crown-shaped piece of chemistry could actually become a forcing-function for such rigor?
+What if the remoteness forced upon us by a crown-shaped piece of chemistry could become a forcing function for such rigor?
 What if the lack of face-to-face communication becomes an advantage for those who take an intentional approach to collaboration via some up-front documentation?

 Consider this statement: "individuals and interactions and processes and tools where it makes sense."
-This "yes, and" approach implies the agile inclination towards communication through conversation can coexist in juxtaposition with written documentation.
-We now have tools that allow for a synchronous, real-time experience to collaborative creation and editing.
+This "yes, and" approach implies the agile inclination toward communication through conversation can coexist in juxtaposition with written documentation.
+We now have tools that allow for a synchronous, real-time experience of collaborative creation and editing.

 We no longer need to email Visio attachments of UML diagrams or Word documents.
-We have tools like Lucidchart, Google Docs or Confluence at our disposal, just to name a few.
+We have tools like Lucidchart, Google Docs, or Confluence at our disposal, to name a few.
 Even Microsoft Office has reinvented itself as a collaboration suite.

-Combined with individual and group chat and video calls, it's relatively simple to align on the intent and high-level implementation of a solution.
-Yes, these tools introduce more friction than swiveling your chair to ask a question, but you get the benefit of an artifact that expresses a clear and aligned understanding.
+Combined with individual and group chat and video calls, aligning on the intent and high-level implementation of a solution is relatively simple.
+Yes, these tools introduce more friction than swiveling your chair to ask a question, but you benefit from an artifact that expresses a clear and aligned understanding.
 That seems like a net benefit.

 In our distributed world, the ability to work independently and collaboratively on the same artifact becomes an advantage.
 We can take the time to think through a problem individually and apply the output in a focused way when working alone.
 Others do the same.
 We come together when needed to talk through our thoughts and to improve, refine and align.

-If yes, then check in with the appropriate people to confirm your assumption while getting ready to code.
+If yes, check in with the appropriate people to confirm your assumption while getting ready to code.
 "If I delete the bit I just wrote, would it significantly alter the software we're about to write?"
 If not, then delete it and stop documenting.
-"Is it getting more-and-more difficult to express my thoughts in writing?"
+"Is it getting more difficult to express my thoughts in writing?"
 Maybe you're getting into the weeds.
-"How long has it been since I got feedback from a teammate?"
+"How long since I got feedback from a teammate?"
 If it's more than a couple of hours, perhaps stop and get that cup of coffee in preparation for a conversation.

-You want to make sure the artifacts you create are accessible, meaningful, contextual, small and modular.
-This applies whether using plain language, a data model, an object model, a sequence diagram or anything else like that.
+You want to ensure that your artifacts are accessible, meaningful, contextual, small, and modular.
+This applies using plain language, a data model, an object model, a sequence diagram, or anything else.
 Small documentation, like small code, is more likely to add just enough value and be more maintainable as a living artifact.

-Just as with code, you want to try not to become attached to what you've written.
+Just as with code, you want to avoid becoming attached to what you've written.
 Pay attention to the modular piece in particular.
 Modular documentation can be more easily re-purposed.
 It's also more discoverable and yields faster answers to the finder.

-There is a range to the quality and suitability of the tools you may choose to collaboratively create and maintain your artifacts.
-Spend some time to evaluate your choices.
+There is a range of the quality and suitability of the tools you may choose to create and maintain your artifacts collaboratively.
+Spend some time evaluating your choices.
 Try before buying whenever possible.
-Once you start to use a tool, you can think about the degree of fearlessness you have when making a change to someone else's work; your fear may come from a lack of trust or it might be a lack of good version control and notifications.
+Once you start to use a tool, you can think about the degree of fearlessness you have when making a change to someone else's work; your fear may come from a lack of trust or reasonable version control and notifications.

 You want to consider having an agile collaboration retrospective.
-Get together on a video call to discuss how well your current collaboration stack and approach meets your needs.
-After all, there's no substitute for a good face-to-face conversation, even if only on video.
+Get together on a video call to discuss how well your current collaboration stack and approach meet your needs.
+After all, there is no substitute for a good face-to-face conversation, even if only on video.
 Just be sure to document the meaningful results.